March Gardening To-Do List for Growing Zones 9-11

 The last days of summer have arrived…

 Summer is coming to a close and the evenings are just starting to have the smell of fall in the air.
+This week, when talking with my family in Michigan, they said the maples leaves are starting to change already.
 Coffee shops have started selling the pumpkin spice lattes again and gnomes and fall candles are on the end-caps of every home goods store.
 Even though it’s not officially fall just yet, many of us are ready for fall campfires, autumn hikes, and the harvest season.
 In the garden, many regions are still in peak production and harvest time.
 So, needless to say, there are plenty of things to keep us all busy in the garden and around the homestead.

 Please note, this specific list is catered to those living in USDA Zones 3-8, so if you are looking for Zones 9-11 – click here.